adepierre/SniffCraft/README.md

 ```

-### /!\ Encryption is not supported /!\
+### Encryption is now supported

-As both the client and the server must share the same public key when authenticating to Mojang's session server, we can't use an intermediate decrypt/encrypt layer.
-I'd like to support encryption too, but I'm affraid that's simply not possible without a modification in the client, but in this case, SniffCraft is useless as you could modify it directly to log the packets.
-Feel free to open an issue if you have any suggestion on this matter.
-Use SniffCraft only with server with online-mode=false.
+Encryption is supported by moving the authentication step from the client to Sniffcraft.
+This means that all the traffic from the client to Sniffcraft is not encrypted, but the traffic between Sniffcraft and the server is.

+To connect to a server in online mode, you need a valid Minecraft account (either Mojang or Microsoft).
+You **can** use the same account for your client and for Sniffcraft, as the client is considered offline.

+There are three options in the conf file regarding authentication. ``Online`` must be true to connect to a server with authentication activated.
+If ``MojangLogin`` and ``MojangPassword`` are set, SniffCraft will try to authenticate with these, otherwise, it will prompt you instructions on the console to log in with a Microsoft account (only the first time, will use cached credentials for the next ones).

 ## Dependencies